Modular session types for objects: A Core Sequential Language

 Finally, a state consists of a heap and an expression, and the operational semantics will be defined as a reduction relation on states; $\mathcal{E}$ are evaluation contexts in the style of Wright and Felleisen \cite{WrightAK:synats}, used in the definition of reduction.

 The semantic and typing rules we will present next are implicitly parameterized by the set of declarations $D$ which constitute the program.
-It is assumed that the whole set is available at any point\footnote{This is assumed for simplicity, but it is easy to check that when typing a toplevel program, the body of a method or class is never used outside that particular method or class --- hence respecting encapsulation and allowing separate checking and compilation.
-The only information needed is a session declaration for every class being instantiated.
-Conversely, the semantic rules do not need any type information and, in particular, completely ignore session declarations.} and that any class is declared only once.
+It is assumed that the whole set is available at any point and that any class is declared only once.
 We do not require the sets of method or field names to be disjoint from one class to another.
 We will use the following notation: if $\class{C}{S}{\vec f}{\vec M}$ is one of the declarations, $C.\sessterm$ means $S$ and $C.\fieldsterm$ means $\vec f$, and if $\method{}{m}{x}{e}\in\vec M$ then $C.m$ is $e$.